ravisheth/mapsseq/README.md

 - Extract sepharose beads with a mean diameter of approximately 30μm from 1mL GE HiTrap NHS-Activated HP columns (GE Healthcare 17071601).
 The bottom of the column can be cut off directly above the filter assembly with a razor blade, and beads can be flushed out with a syringe filled with isopropanol coupled to the provide syringe adapter.
 Filter beads through a 100um cell strainer (Fisher 22-363-549) to remove any debris or aggregrated beads, and store in isopropanol at 4C.
 - Measure the concentration of bead stock with a hemacytomter, and prepare an aliquot of 10 million beads in a 1.5mL tube.
 Wash with 1mL of nuclease-free water, and gently pellet by centrifugation in a microcentrifuge.
 Repeat this wash twice for a total of three washes.
 Carefully remove all water from the aliquot.
 - Prepare a 250uL solution of 100mM borate, 0.75mg/mL streptavidin and 5% Streptavidin-Cy3 by mixing: 50uL 0.5M sodium borate, 187.5uL 1mg/mL streptavidin (NEB N7021S) and 12.5uL Streptavidin-Cy3 (Life Technologies 43-4315).
 To covalently attach the streptavidin and Cy3 label to the beads, resuspend the prepared beads in the full 250uL of the solution.
 Incubate at room temperature on a rotisserie for 1 hour.
-    - Note: from this point forward, all materials should be shielded from ambient light with amber tubes or foil to the greatest extent possible, to prevent premature cleavage of the photocleavable linker and bleaching of the Cy3 fluorophore.
+    - **Note:** from this point forward, all materials should be shielded from ambient light with amber tubes or foil to the greatest extent possible, to prevent premature cleavage of the photocleavable linker and bleaching of the Cy3 fluorophore.
 - Wash the beads with 1mL of wash buffer (10mM Tris-HCl pH 8.0, 0.1% Tween 20, 100mM NaCl) and gently pellet by centrifugation in a microcentrifuge.
 Repeat this wash four times for a total of five washes.
 Incubate the beads in approximately 1mL of wash buffer at room temperature on a rotisserie for 30 minutes to fully quench any remaining reactive groups on the beads.

 ##### First round primer extension
 - In each well of a 96-well PCR plate, prepare a 10uL solution of 2.5uM 2bio-PC-pe1 primer and 10uM pe1 primer for each well.
     - Specifically, prepare 900uL containing 10uL of 250uM 2bio-PC-pe1 and 890uL nuclease free water.
 Pipette 9uL of the master mix into each well of a 96 well plate.
-Add 1uL of 100uM pe1 primer.
+Add 1uL of 100uM e1 primer to each well.
 - Perform a stepwise cooling from 85C to 25C over 30 minutes (ramp -2C/min)
 - Add a Klenow (NEB M0210L) master mix such that each well has a final volume of 20uL containing 1x NEBuffer 2, 0.5mM dNTPs, and 2U Klenow.
     - Specifically, prepare a 1000uL master mix containing 200uL NEBuffer 2 10x, 100uL 10mM dNTPs, 40uL Klenow (5,000 units/mL) and 660uL nuclease free water.
 Add 10uL to each well and mix well.